sphinx-labs/sphinx/docs/cli-existing-project.md

 PRIVATE_KEY=0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80
 ```

 Then, navigate to a new terminal window.
-Broadcast the deployment with the following command.
-You may need to change the path to the script depending on the location of your script directory.
+Broadcast the deployment with the following command, replacing `<path/to/your-script.s.sol>` with the path to your deployment script.

 ```
-npx sphinx deploy ./scripts/HelloSphinx.s.sol --network anvil
+npx sphinx deploy <path/to/your-script.s.sol> --network anvil
 ```

 You'll be shown a preview of your deployment and prompted to confirm.
-Any transactions that are broadcasted by Foundry will be included.
+Any transactions that are broadcasted by Foundry will be included in the deployment.

-Once the deployment completes, you'll find the deployment artifacts written to `./deployments/anvil-31337.json`.
-Whenever a deployment is broadcasted, Sphinx will automatically generate deployment artifacts, which are in the same format as [`hardhat-deploy`](https://github.com/wighawag/hardhat-deploy).
+Whenever a deployment is broadcasted with this command, Sphinx will automatically generate deployment artifacts, which are in the same format as [`hardhat-deploy`](https://github.com/wighawag/hardhat-deploy).
+When the deployment completes, you'll find the deployment artifacts written to `./deployments/anvil-31337.json`.

-When deploying on a live network, you can verify your contracts using the `--verify` flag.
+If you'd like to use this command to deploy on a live network, you can verify your contracts on block explorers using the `--verify` flag.

 ## 12. Next steps

-Your next step is to follow the [Getting Started with the DevOps Platform](https://github.com/sphinx-labs/sphinx/blob/develop/docs/ops-getting-started.md) guide.
+If you'd like to try out the DevOps platform, see the [Sphinx DevOps Platform guide](https://github.com/sphinx-labs/sphinx/blob/develop/docs/ops-getting-started.md).

+If you'd like to learn more about writing deployment scripts with Sphinx, see the [Writing Deployment Scripts with Sphinx guide](https://github.com/sphinx-labs/sphinx/blob/develop/docs/writing-scripts.md).